trust-mfn-berlin/animals-as-objects/vault/story.cycladophora davisiana.md

 ---
+license: CC BY-SA
+title: Cycladophora Davisiana
+title_de: Add a german title here
+created: 1620218024936
+updated: 1624279723655
 id: 6b86b681-8157-4bd4-acb1-167b98547122
-title: Cycladophora Davisiana
+author: Filippo Bertoni
 desc: A radiolarian species first described in 1862, this microfossil has been used as an important tool in scientific research, and continues to help in the ongoing study of our planet and its deep history.
-updated: 1624279723655
-created: 1620218024936
-title_de: Add a german title here
 desc_de: Put a DE description of this note here...
-author: Filippo Bertoni.
+short_desc: Short desc EN
+short_desc_de: Short desc DE
+cover_image: null
 tao_type: story
-cover_image: null
-license: CC BY-SA
+date_start: ""
+date_end: ""
 published: false
 ---